cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture8.md

 That is not to say that your app cannot use both types of queries.
 It is just that a real-time application requires a specific architecture in which all data is queried first and passed along to components as props or referenced by components via (potentially custom) React/Redux hooks.
 This does not play nicely with callback/Promise-based queries because the data from the callback/Promise-based queries may be in an inconsistent state by the time the data from a real-time query has updated.

-## Your Firebase Firestore Application: Callback/Promise-based or Real-Time Queries
+## Firebase Firestore Application: Callback/Promise-based or Real-Time Queries

 Firestore offers you a database that nicely organizes your data into _documents_ and _collections_ (groups of documents).
 It allows you to build queries that can either

 1. return _once_ with a single snapshot of data (a Promise-based query), or
 2. allow you to hook into the data's live values (a real-time query).

-## Firestore Real-time Queries
+### Firestore Real-time Queries

 Provides collection + document data as an listenable (subscribable) data object